A vital, dynamic aspect of human life

 Deacon of Social & Environmental Justice

-Rachel organizes programs and activities work for environmental and social justice on campus and around the world.
+Liam organizes programs and activities for environmental and social justice on campus and around the world.

 Student Assistant for Chapel Music